Tech Talk on Cybersecurity

 It’s surprising how many people still haven’t given their passwords a bit of well-deserved cybersecurity attention.
 Many people I talk to often find it difficult to remember them and are drawn to the ease of using the same password and login credentials for all their online activity.
 But once a hacker discovers their password, they have made it easy to access all of your accounts.

-Some people also believe that they don’t do much online and a hacker isn’t going to be interested in their data.
+Some people also believe that they don’t do much online and a hacker and spoofer isn’t going to be interested in their data.
 That is simply not true.
 Hackers don’t discriminate.

 Finding your long-lost passwords is easy.
 If you store passwords on a spreadsheet, most password managers let you upload them.
 They also allow you to import passwords saved to all the popular browsers, like Google.